Natural Gas Hot Tub vs Electric

 Gas is not as expensive as it used to be, and because it creates fewer BTUs it is also better for the environment.
 This means that gas heaters are an eco-friendly choice that have lower operating costs.

 When bringing your hot tub water temperature up during the winter months, gas spa heaters offer a more cost-effective solution when compared to electric spa heaters.
 Additionally, if your hot tub does not have great insulation or heat/cold resistance, then going with gas heaters will be more energy-efficient and cost you less money overall.

 If heating your hot tub was a race then gas would win every time.
 Most gas-heated hot tubs can increase in temperature by 1-2 degrees Fahrenheit each minute.
 This is a colossal contrast to the ability of an electric heater that can take an hour to do what a gas heater can do in a single minute.
 This makes it more energy-efficient since you can heat it up a few minutes before you want to use it rather than having to keep it on all day to reach the same temperature.

 Drawbacks Of Owning A Natural Gas Hot Tub:

 Higher Purchase Cost

-Natural Gas heating is expensive.
-Though there are many pros, you will find yourself spending about $1,000 or more on this type of heating.
-This is not a cheap heater but it could be a worthwhile investment to the right buyer.
+The higher initial cost may deter some potential buyers.
+Though there are many pros, you will find yourself spending about $1,000 or more on this type of hot tub in the beginning.